RamVegiraju/sagemaker-llm-hosting-workshop/README.md

 ## Setup
 For this lab we will be working on [SageMaker Studio](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-updated.html) (instance type c5.4xlarge) with the Python3 Kernel.
 You are not forced to use Studio or [Classic Notebook Instances](https://docs.aws.amazon.com/sagemaker/latest/dg/nbi.html), but whichever environment you are in ensure it has the appropriate permissions and access to the following services:
   - SageMaker: SageMaker Model, Endpoint Config, and Endpoint creation.
+Adding [SageMaker FullAccess](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonSageMakerFullAccess.html) is recommended.
   - S3: Reading and writing data from S3.
   - ECR: Pulling the AWS managed Docker images for inference.